-Balcony Point overlooks a duck pond and the scenic country landscape of Springdale Farm, which is part of Northampton Park in Ogden, N.Y.
+Balcony Point is an event location that overlooks a duck pond and the scenic country landscape of Springdale Farm, which is part of Northampton Park in Ogden, N.Y.

 Springdale Farm is a 200-acre public demonstration farm that welcomes thousands of visitors each year.
 The farm’s building at Balcony Point also serves as a day program site for Heritage Christian Services, which assists children and people with disabilities.

 Your patronage of Balcony Point strengthens programs at Springdale Farm and promotes meaningful living and working opportunities for people served by Heritage Christian Services.
 Thank you for your support.

 Recognizing the value of education and community involvement for adults with intellectual and developmental disabilities, Heritage Christian Services assumed the operations of Springdale Farm in 1993.
 The farm, and Northampton Park, remains under the ownership of Monroe County.
 Heritage Christian’s operation of the farm is a model for public-private collaboration.